 What is the visitor doing?
 The visitor could be visiting a page (or page group), and you might want to customize the response based on the URL that is being visited.
 For example, maybe you want to craft a policy that any visitor can always visit the website's About page, but you might be pickier about access to the website's product pages.
 Alternatively, you can decide what should happen when a visitor encounters a CAPTCHA and fails it, ignores it, or successfully completes the challenge.

-Maybe any visitor can visit a page, but maybe a visitor who visits twenty URLs in five minutes should go to the time-out corner for a little while.
-Likewise, a visitor that ignores ten CAPTCHAs in one minute might not actually be a human despite not identifying itself as a robot.
+Maybe any visitor can visit a page, but a visitor who visits twenty URLs in five minutes should go to the time-out corner for a little while.
+Likewise, a visitor who ignores ten CAPTCHAs in one minute might not actually be a human despite not identifying itself as a robot.

 How do you want your website to respond?
 Allow the visitor?
 Deny the visit?
 Show a CAPTCHA challenge?
 Gatekeeper communicates the result of your policies by sending a visit authorization.
 If you want a custom authorization, you can create your own.

 Reason: this field is provided as a convenience so that Gatekeeper clients can specify messages through the web interface instead of including the message text in the website code.
 This field is provided as a part of the response to the client's call, so it can choose to present the message to the user (e.g. "Your IP address has been temporarily banned.
-If you think this ban is in error, please call 800-XXX-XXXX and sing "Happy Birthday" to have your access removed).
+If you think this ban is in error, please call 800-XXX-XXXX and sing "Happy Birthday" to have your access restored).

 Description: a purely internal field where Gatekeeper users can keep notes.